kubernetes/kubernetes/docs/user-guide/debugging-services.md

 Name:   hostnames.default.svc.cluster.local
 Address: 10.0.1.175
 ```

+Note the suffix here: "default.svc.cluster.local".
+The "default" is the
+`Namespace` we're operating in.
+The "svc" denotes that this is a `Service`.
+The "cluster.local" is your cluster domain.

 You can also try this from a `Node` in the cluster (note: 10.0.0.10 is my DNS
 `Service`):